Chinese navy ship docks in Sri Lanka, stokes worry in India

 “I would like to reiterate that the marine scientific research conducted by the research ship Yuan Wang 5 conforms to international law and international common practice, and will not affect the security and economic interests of any country,” he said.

-Meanwhile on Monday, India gifted a maritime reconnaissance aircraft to Sri Lanka to strengthen its maritime security.
-The Indian embassy said the aircraft would help Sri Lanka tackle multiple security challenges like human and drug trafficking as well as other crimes in its coastal waters more effectively.
+On Monday, India gifted a maritime reconnaissance aircraft to Sri Lanka to strengthen its maritime security.
+The Indian Embassy said the aircraft would help Sri Lanka tackle multiple security challenges such as human and drug trafficking as well as other crimes in its coastal waters more effectively.

-India’s foreign ministry spokesperson Arindam Bagchi said last week that India was aware of a planned visit by the vessel and that it carefully monitors any development that affects its security and economic interests and will take all measures to safeguard them.
-He also dismissed claims last week that India put pressure on Sri Lanka to defer the ship.
+Indian Foreign Ministry spokesperson Arindam Bagchi said last week that India was aware of the planned visit by the vessel and that it carefully monitors any development that affects its security and economic interests and would take all measures to safeguard them.
+He also dismissed claims last week that India put pressure on Sri Lanka to delay the ship.

-As Sri Lanka endures its worst economic meltdown, India in recent months has provided crucial assistance including food, fuel, medicines and cooking gas.
-At the same time, China’s agreement to restructure its infrastructure loans to Sri Lanka is vital for the country to be able to reach a bailout program with the International Monetary Fund.
+As Sri Lanka endures its worst economic crisis, India in recent months has provided crucial assistance including food, fuel, medicines and cooking gas.
+At the same time, China’s agreement to restructure its infrastructure loans to Sri Lanka is vital for the country to reach a bailout program with the International Monetary Fund.

 China has lent Sri Lanka billions of dollars for development projects, some of which have been criticized as having little practical use.
 They include the Hambantota port, built with Chinese money under former President Mahinda Rajapaksa in his home region, despite the plan having been rejected by an expert panel.